-In the Color docker, click Options Swap colors.
+In the Color docker, click the More color options button and choose Swap colors.
 This swaps the Old color (the current main or secondary color) and the New color (which has been chosen in the color selection area).

 Each spot color swatch on a color palette is marked with a small white square.